 Virgen de Merced is the patron of the church and the barrio.
+She's frequently pictured with chains (something about appearing to Christian captives of Spanish 'Mussulmen' in the 1200s). |

 As the kids already described, last Sunday Sean and I made sure to get out of the house early enough to see the parade associated with the celebration of La Virgen de Merced, the patron of one of the main barrios in the center of town.
 People had been talking it up for days: clowns, floats, marching bands, kids dressed as angels....